JEdward7777/js-translation-helps-proxy/docs/STDIO_SERVER.md

-# stdio MCP Server Documentation
+# stdio MCP Interface Documentation

-The stdio MCP server provides a standard input/output interface for the Translation Helps Proxy, making it compatible with MCP clients like Claude Desktop and Cline.
+The stdio MCP interface provides an **on-demand, client-launched process** for the Translation Helps Proxy, making it compatible with MCP clients like Claude Desktop and Cline.

+**Key Characteristics:**
+- ✅ **Launched on-demand** by the MCP client (not a persistent server)
+- ✅ **No background processes** - runs only when the client needs it
+- ✅ **Automatic lifecycle** - terminates when the client disconnects
+- ✅ **stdio transport** - communicates via standard input/output with the parent process
+- ✅ **Resource efficient** - no idle processes consuming memory or CPU

+Unlike Interfaces 2 & 4 (which are persistent HTTP servers), this interface is a **process that the MCP client spawns** when it needs to use translation tools, and automatically terminates when done.

 ## Table of Contents